kaustubhgupta/KivyMLApp/README.md

 - ML Model APK Files (Python file, buildozer spec & APK)
 - Basic Auth APK Files (Python file, buildozer spec & APK)

-_Folks, If you're coming from Analytics India Magazine article: The Flask based deployment has been replaced with FastAPI based deployment.
+_Folks, If you're coming from the Analytics India Magazine article: The Flask-based deployment has been replaced with FastAPI based deployment.
 The old flask files can be found in the `Old Flask files` folder_

 ## Related Articles 📜

-These articles are written describing the different use-case of this code base.
+These articles are written describing the different use-case of this codebase.

 - [Deploying Machine Learning Models In Android Apps Using Python](https://analyticsindiamag.com/deploying-machine-learning-models-in-android-apps-using-python/) (Analytics India Magazine)
 - [3 Ways to Convert Python App into APK](https://towardsdatascience.com/3-ways-to-convert-python-app-into-apk-77f4c9cd55af) (Towards Data Science)